-In casual American English, "Don't desert your friends when they need you" sounds like "DOHNT duh-ZURT yer FREHNDZ wehn dhay NEED yoo".
-Several things happen here, and the headline one is the Y-Merging (gotcha, didja): the T/D/S/Z fuses with the following Y into CH or J. Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.
+Americans pronounce "Don't desert your friends when they need you" as "DOHNT duh-ZURT yer FREHNDZ wehn dhay NEED yoo" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Y-Merging (gotcha, didja) — the T/D/S/Z fuses with the following Y into CH or J. It lands on desert, the way sentences stop sounding like a list and start sounding like speech.
+Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.